 Albert staining is a kind of differential stain.
-It is used to stain the metachromatic granules in the corynebacterium diphtheria.
+It is used to stain the metachromatic granules in corynebacterium diphtheria.

 How do I make Albert stain?

 Here are the three reagents you need for Albert staining.

 - Albert Stain:

 Which mordant is used in Albert staining ?

 Albert indide is used as mordent.
 After Albert’s stain, slid covered with mordant (Albert iodide) for one minute.